-Definition of Absence from Remote Learning Synchronous and Asynchronous Instruction
+Definition of Absence from Synchronous and Asynchronous Instruction

-- 1. A student is absent from remote learning synchronous online instruction when the student is not participating in planned instructional activities on a scheduled remote learning day does not log in to the synchronous meeting/class. - 2.
-A student is absent from asynchronous instruction when there is no evidence that the student accessed the planned asynchronous activity. - 32.
-Evidence of student participation in asynchronous activities must occur daily, within a twenty-four (24) hour time frame of when the participation is planned or expected. remote learning may include, but is not limited to: - a.
-Daily logins to learning management systems; - b.
-Daily interactions with the teacher to acknowledge attendance (including messages, emails, phone calls or video chats); or - c.
-Evidence of participation in a task or assignment.
+- 1. A student is absent from synchronous online instruction when the student does not log in to the synchronous meeting/class. - 2.
+A student is absent from asynchronous instruction when there is no evidence that the student accessed the planned asynchronous activity. - 3.
+Evidence of student participation in asynchronous activities must occur daily, within a twenty-four (24) hour time frame of when the participation is planned or expected.